Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 find that issues being changed in JIRA are not being updated in SpiraTeam, try increasing the value as this will tell the data-synchronization plug-in to add on the time offset (in hours) when comparing date-time stamps.
-Also if your JIRA installation is running on a server set to a different time-zone, then you should add in the number of hours difference between the servers' time-zones here.

 -   **Auto-Map Users** -- This changes the way that the plugin maps users in SpiraTeam to those in JIRA:

 -   **Auto-Map = True\
-**With this setting, all users in SpiraTeam need to have the same username as those in JIRA.
+**With this setting, all users in SpiraTeam need to have the same username as those in JIRA (typically email addresses).
 If this is the case then you do not need to perform the [user-mapping task](#configuring-the-user-mapping).
 This is a big time-saver if you can guarantee that all usernames are the same in both systems.

 -   **Auto-Map = False\
-**With this setting, users in SpiraTeam and JIRA are free to have different usernames because you specify the corresponding JIRA name for each user as outlined in [Configuring the User Mapping](#configuring-the-user-mapping)
+**With this setting, users in SpiraTeam and JIRA are free to have different usernames because you specify the corresponding Jira **email address** or **accountId** for each user as outlined in [Configuring the User Mapping](#configuring-the-user-mapping)

 -   **Custom 01** -- This is used to specify a JIRA custom property that should be mapped to the built-in SpiraTeam Incident Severity field